-Habit: Reynosia septentrionalis grows as a large shrub to medium size tree up to ten meters in height.
-The trunk can be as wide as 20 centimeters with a red-brown bark that peels off.
-The leaves are arranged oppositely and are up to four centimeters long with a small stipule at the base of the petiole.
-The leaf margin is entire and the apex is emarginate
+Habit: Reynosia septentrionalis grows as a large shrub to medium size tree up to 10 m in height (usually shorter).
+The trunk can be as wide as 20 cm with a red-brown bark that peels off.
+The leaves are arranged oppositely and are up to 4 cm long with a small stipule at the base of the petiole.
+The leaf margin is entire and the apex is emarginate.

-The flowers are arranged in axillary or terminal umbels.
-The flowers are incomplete; lacking a corolla.
-The calyx has five unfused sepals that are yellowish green.
-There are five stamens.
+The incomplete, perfect, actinomorphic flowers are arranged in axillary or terminal umbels.
+The calyx has 5 unfused sepals that are yellowish green.
+There is no corolla.
+There are 5 stamens.
 The fruit is a drupe up to two centimeters in size that turns dark purple at maturity.

-Distribution in Bahamas/Globally: Reynosia septentrionalis is found on all island groups within the Bahamian Archipelago as well as south Florida, and the northern Caribbean region.
+Distribution: Reynosia septentrionalis is found on all island groups within the Lucayan Archipelago as well as south Florida, and the northern Caribbean region

 Medicinal/Cultural/Economic usage: Reynosia septentrionalis is used in soothing and strengthening teas and the fruit is edible with sweet tasting pulp.